space150/node-subdir-heroku-buildpack/readme.md

     - Env: `/Users/developer/dev/node-subdir-heroku-buildpack/.test/env`
 1. Copy your repository into your configured `build` directory.
 1. Create `BUILDPACK_START` and `BUILDPACK_KEEP` files in your `env` buildpack directory.
 The contents of each file should be the values you want the buildpack to use.
 1. While testing, it is recommended to create a `BUILDPACK_DEV` file in the `env` buildpack directory as well to disable the normal cleaning process.
-If you don't do this, you will have to clear out & re-copy your repository files in the `test/build` directory after each test.
+If you don't do this, you will have to clear out & re-copy your repository files in the `test/build` directory after each test, and on large repositories this can take significant time.
 1. Run the `./bin/compile` script passing in the paths to each of your buildpack directories.
 Here's how it looks on my machine: `sh ./bin/compile /Users/developer/dev/node-subdir-heroku-buildpack/.test/build /Users/developer/dev/node-subdir-heroku-buildpack/.test/cache /Users/developer/dev/node-subdir-heroku-buildpack/.test/env`
+  1. On Windows, you can use [CMDER]() to emulate the shell script. `sh ./bin/compile C:/dev/node-subdir-heroku-buildpack/.test/build C:/dev/node-subdir-heroku-buildpack/.test/cache C:/dev/node-subdir-heroku-buildpack/.test/env`
 1. Check the `build` or `cache` directory to verify that your edits worked.